Gospel Oak to Barking line: Step-free access

+As the trains do not align exactly with the platform height, wheelchair users require assistance from a member of staff to board or alight from trains.
+The only exception however is at the newest station on the line, Barking Riverside, built with level access.

+Services

 The line carries both goods and passenger traffic.
-It is owned by Network Rail, with exception of the Barking Riverside branch which is owned by Transport for London.
-Eleven of its thirteen stations are managed by London Overground; c2c and London Underground manage one each of the remaining two.
+It is owned by Network Rail, with the exception of the Barking Riverside branch which is owned by Transport for London.

 Passenger services on the line are operated by Arriva Rail London as part of the London Overground network under contract to TfL.
-There are four trains per hour in each direction, running from around 06:30–2330 on Monday to Saturday, and around 06:30–22:00 on Sundays.
+There are four trains per hour in each direction, running from around 06:30 to 23:30 on Monday to Saturday, and around 06:30 to 22:00 on Sundays.
 There is a single weekday morning service from Woodgrange Park to Willesden Junction, calling at all intermediate stations except for Gospel Oak.

 The line is heavily used by freight as it provides part of an orbital route around London, connecting with many radial routes and the North London Line at Gospel Oak.
 Freight services are operated by DB Cargo UK, GB Railfreight and Freightliner.

 Other services use parts of the line infrequently, or as a diversionary route, but do not stop at most stations: